perlundq/yajsync/CONTRIBUTING.md

 Misc:
 - No tabs, no carriage returns, no trailing whitespace.
-- Lines should be at most 80 characters long.
+- Lines should be at most 100 characters long.
 - Default to immutable fields and strive for possibly immutable objects.
 - Try to limit unnecessary usage of null.
 Assert fields that aren't allowed to be null aren't assigned null.
-Any method that return null should have its name suffixed with orNull.
+Any (internal) method that return null may have its name suffixed with orNull.
+Any public API method that may return null should use an Optional instead.
 - Include javadoc for any unchecked exceptions that may be thrown for a method.